JakeD520/Lucian/03_Episodes/S01E01/Scene 6.md

 _(quieter)_
 That is you, Lyra.
 Your soul, answering theirs.

-(HOLD.
-She releases Lyra's hand, but the trace of her touch lingers.)
+(She releases Lyra's hand, but the trace of her touch lingers.)

 **KAELARYS** _(cont'd)_
 That's why it matters.
 Not because it's new, but because it speaks.
 Because it connects.